Steve Smear

-Steve Smear (born May 18, 1948) is a former defensive end and linebacker for the Montreal Alouettes of the Canadian Football League.
+Steve Smear (born May 18, 1948) is an American former professional football defensive end and linebacker for the Montreal Alouettes of the Canadian Football League (CFL).
 He was a CFL All-Star in 1970 and was a part of a Grey Cup victory for the Alouettes.

 He was named an All-American defensive tackle in 1968 while playing at Penn State University.

 He was awarded the Nils V. "Swede" Nelson Award in 1968.

 He was inducted into the Pennsylvania Sports Hall of Fame in 2013.